spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 ## Watch other people build with your parts

-I watched a buttload of people building PCs on YouTube, channels I'd reccomend are [Paul's Hardware], [Bitwit] and of course [Linus Tech Tips] all with good starter guides on building PCs.
+I watched a butt load of people building PCs on YouTube, channels I'd recommend are [Paul's Hardware], [Bitwit] and of course [Linus Tech Tips] all with good starter guides on building PCs.

 First up is a good build guide on Paul's Hardware on [How To Build a